alexnm/house-moldovan-blog/src/posts/spotlights/angkor-wat.md

 ## Stops

 Angkor Wat is the name of the entire area, but it's also the name of the main temple, the one most people can recognize before they even set foot in Cambodia.
-It is so important for the country, that is even represented on the flag: 🇰🇭.
+It is so important for the country, that they put it on the flag: 🇰🇭.

 However, there are a lot of other temples really worth visiting during your stay.
+Here's a quick guide on things you should not miss in Angkor Wat.

 ### Ta Prohm